osallou/herodote/swift-auth-middleware/herodote-auth/README.md

 # About

-Swift auth middleware for herodote
+Swift auth middleware for herodote (python3 only)

-To be tested on python3 (swift was python2 only)

 # Install